 When lenders follow guidelines set for government-backed or conventional loans they then have the ability to sell those loans in the secondary market.
 Selling loans is important because it frees up more cash to make still more loans.
 Today, the most common conventional loans are those underwritten to standards established by Fannie Mae and Freddie Mac which constitute up to two-thirds of all loans issued today.
 Government-backed loan make up around 20 percent.
 But what about the remaining 15-20 percent of loans issued?
 Much of this remaining percentage is allotted for Portfolio loans.
-What is a portfolio loan?

-A portfolio earns its moniker because the lender has no intentions of selling the loan to either Fannie or Freddie but instead keeps it in a “portfolio” and collects the interest on the loan each and every month.
+A portfolio loan earns its moniker because the lender has no intention of selling the loan to either Fannie or Freddie but instead keeps it in a “portfolio” and collects the interest on the loan each and every month.
 Portfolio lenders issue these programs for other mortgage companies to use when an application falls outside the box of a traditional mortgage.

 For example, let’s say someone wants to buy a rental property but they want to leverage the transaction as much as possible and put as little down as possible.
 Fannie Mae and Freddie Mac will want their exposure at no more than 80 percent of the value of the property and government-backed loans can only be used to finance a primary residence and can’t be used to buy a rental.
 In this example, a portfolio loan can be the answer.